 The Notes will be issued in dematerialised form in accordance with the provisions of the Belgian Companies and Associations Code (Wetboek van Vennootschappen en Verenigingen/Code des Sociétés et des Associations), as amended (the "Belgian Companies and Associations Code") and cannot be physically delivered.
 The Notes will be represented exclusively by book entries in the records of the securities settlement system operated by the National Bank of Belgium (the "NBB") or any successor thereto (the "Securities Settlement System").
-Access to the Securities Settlement System is available through those of its Securities Settlement System participants whose membership extends to securities such as the Notes.
-Securities Settlement System Participants include certain banks, stockbrokers (beursvennootschappen/sociétés de bourse), Euroclear Bank SA/NV ("Euroclear"), Clearstream Banking Frankfurt ("Clearstream"), SIX SIS AG ("SIX SIS"), Monte Titoli S.p.A. ("Monte Titoli") and Interbolsa S.A. ("Interbolsa").
+Access to the Securities Settlement System is available through those of its Securities Settlement System participants whose membership extends to securities as the Notes.
+Securities Settlement System Participants include certain banks, stockbrokers (beursvennootschappen/sociétés de bourse), Euroclear Bank SA/NV ("Euroclear"), Clearstream Banking Frankfurt ("Clearstream"), SIX SIS AG ("SIX SIS"), Monte Titoli S.P.A. ("Monte Titoli") and Interbolsa S.A. ("Interbolsa").
 Accordingly, the Notes will be eligible to clear through, and therefore accepted by, Euroclear, Clearstream, SIX SIS, Monte Titoli and Interbolsa.
 The Notes issued in dematerialised form and settled through the Securities Settlement System may be eligible as ECB collateral, provided that the applicable ECB eligibility requirements are met.

-Information on the aggregate nominal amount of Notes, interest (if any) payable in respect of such Notes, the issue price of such Notes and other information which is applicable to each Tranche (as defined herein) of such Notes will be set out in a final terms document (the "Final Terms") which will be delivered to the FSMA and Euronext Brussels on or before the date of issue of the Notes of such Tranche.
+Information on the aggregate nominal amount of Notes, interest (if any) payable in respect of such Notes, the issue price of such Notes and other information which is applicable to each Tranche (as defined herein) of such Notes will be set out in a final terms document (the "Final Terms") which will be delivered to the Belgian FSMA and Euronext Brussels on or before the date of issue of the Notes of such Tranche.
 Copies of Final Terms in relation to Notes to be listed on Euronext Brussels will be published on the website of the Issuer (www.kbc.com/en/investor-relations/debt-issuance/kbc-group.html).

 Notes issued under the Programme may be rated or unrated.
 When an issue of a certain Series (as defined herein) of Notes is rated, its rating will not necessarily be the same as the rating applicable to the Programme (if any) and such rating may be specified in the applicable Final Terms.
-Whether or not a rating in relation to any Tranche of Notes will be treated as having been issued by a credit rating agency established in the European Union and registered under Regulation (EC) No 1060/2009 on credit rating agencies, as amended (the "CRA Regulation") will be disclosed in the relevant Final Terms.
+Whether or not a rating in relation to any Tranche of Notes will be treated as having been issued by a credit rating agency established in the European Union and registered under Regulation (EC) No 1060/2009 on credit rating agencies, as amended (the "CRA Regulation") and/or by a credit rating agency established in the United Kingdom and registered under Regulation (EC) No 1060/2009 on credit rating agencies as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "UK CRA Regulation") will be disclosed in the relevant Final Terms.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.